isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 Digitally verifiable vaccination certificates are tamper-proof and can be digitally authenticated.
 They should contain QR code(s) that can be scanned to read and authenticate that the QR code was issued by a trusted issuer and that the QR code belongs to the individual presenting it.

-At this point in time, non-digitally verifiable vaccination certificates (i.e. those that do not contain a QR code that we can scan to read and authenticate the traveller’s vaccination status) will not be accepted.
+At this point in time, non-digitally verifiable vaccination certificates (i.e. those that do not contain a QR code that we can scan to read and authenticate the traveller’s vaccination status) will <b>not</b> be accepted.

 #### 10. Why must vaccination certificates issued in a VTL country/region be digitally verifiable?

-The requirement for digitally verified and authenticated proof of vaccination safeguards public health by minimising any potential instances of vaccination certificate forgery.
+The requirement for a digitally verified and authenticated proof of vaccination safeguards public health by minimising any potential instances of vaccination certificate forgery.

 <div id="QRcode"></div>